 Moving in the Florida summer heat can be challenging, but there are many good reasons to move during the hottest months of the year.
-Families often choose this time for moving so that kids can be settled before the school year starts.
+If you move early enough in the summer, the kids can be settled before the school year starts.
 There is also an influx of inventory in the summer, as more people list their homes for sale in these months, so it may be the right time to get into the neighborhood you want.
 To be prepared for a summer move, there are a few steps you can take that will help things go as smoothly as possible on moving day.

 Make a Schedule and Include Breaks